Skip to content

 • Pre-paid blocks (e.g. employer-sponsored cohorts) deduct from a balance rather than creating per-student invoices

 Canvas has no native concept of payment status, so you carry that in your own integration layer or in the SIS.
-Trying to encode “has this student paid” via Canvas custom fields is a trap — Canvas isn’t the source of truth for that, and using it as such leads to the wrong data when finance writes back.
+Encoding “has this student paid” via Canvas custom fields is a mistake — Canvas isn’t the source of truth for that, and treating it as one leads to the wrong data the moment finance writes back.

 Pattern 4 — SSO with Microsoft 365 or Google Workspace